COPD patients being admitted to LUH down 22% - Highland Radio - Latest Donegal News and Sport

 It allows patients to be monitored and cared for while remaining in their own home.

-Janet Gibbons, a patient of the CARE Virtual Ward says the care she’s received has given her a new lease of life:
+Janet Given, a patient of the CARE Virtual Ward says the care she’s received has given her a new lease of life:

 Professor Tim McDonnell is Consultant Respiratory Physician and Board Member of COPD Support Ireland.
 He is encouraging anyone experiencing shortness of breath to get tested: